 They are few and far between, and all are day schools.
-Orphans and impoverished children do better in a boarding school environment, and Bwindi Watoto is significantly better academically than the local, public primary school.
+Orphans and impoverished children do better in a boarding school environment, and Bwindi Watoto is significantly better academically than the local, public primary schools.
 In most cases, without a sponsor, an orphaned or poor child does not receive an education.
-At this time public secondary school does not exist.

 Why do the sponsored children have to board at school?